TACC/SpRay/README.md

 ## Running Spray (Linux and Mac)

+As you run the bash scripts below, you'll be asked to choose an application from a list of applications.
+Those starting with `base` are an implementation of the baseline algorithm; those starting with `spray` are an implementation using the speculative technique.

+Notice that the scripts launch MPI tasks using the `mpirun` command and specify the number of OpenMP threads by setting the environment variable `OMP_NUM_THREADS`.
+You may have to modify such settings based on your system requirements.

 ### Rendering isosurfaces of 64 domains

-As you run the scripts below, you'll see a list of applications to choose from.
-Those starting with `base` are an implementation of the baseline algorithm and those starting with `spray` are an implementation using the speculative technique.

-Notice that the scripts launch MPI tasks and OpenMP threads using the `mpirun` command.
-Based on your system requirements, you may have to modify the settings such as the MPI command, the number of MPI tasks, and the number of OpenMP threads.

 Set a path to the project home.